chasbro/os-adder/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `OS Adder` to the `/wp-content/plugins/` directory
+1. Upload `OS Adder` to the `/wp-content/plugins/` directory or access it via the wordpress plugin site
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. You're done.